BrunoVernay/org.musescore.MuseScore/README.md

 ## Maintainers

-Get the source from the official repo: https://github.com/flathub/org.musescore.MuseScore.
+Get the Flatpak source from the official repo: https://github.com/flathub/org.musescore.MuseScore.

 `git clone git@github.com:flathub/org.musescore.MuseScore.git`

+In VSCode, it can be useful to add `.flatpak*/**` and `appdir*/**` to the `files.watcherExclude`.
+See https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc

 ### Dependencies